China's Tencent Music raises nearly US$1.1 billion in US IPO

 China-based music streaming company Tencent Music Entertainment Group's initial public offering was priced at the low end of its US$13 to US$15 per ADS range, the Wall Street Journal reported on Tuesday, citing a source.

+That is the highest amount since 2014, the year of Alibaba Group Holding Ltd's record US$25 billion IPO.

-Tencent Music's U.S. IPO is the fourth largest among Chinese firms this year.
+Tencent Music's U.S. IPO is the fourth largest among Chinese firms this year by deal value.
 Video streaming company iQiyi Inc leads with its US$2.4 billion listing, followed by online group discounter Pinduoduo Inc at US$1.6 billion and electric vehicle maker NIO Inc at US$1.15 billion.

+Returns for investors have been mixed, with the 31 Chinese IPOs in 2018 down an average of around 11 percent as of Dec.
+10, according to data provider Dealogic.

 With streaming apps QQ Music, KuGou, Kuwo as well as karaoke app We Sing, Tencent Music is China's largest online music platform boasting more than 800 million monthly active users.
 The firm is often compared with Spotify Technology SA , but offers more socially interactive services that make it profitable while its Swedish counterpart is not.